apache/trafficcontrol/cache-config/t3c-apply/README.md

 1. Delete all of its temporary directories over a week old.
 Currently, the base temp directory is hard-coded to /tmp/ort.
 1. Determine if Updates have been Queued on the server (by checking the Server's Update Pending or Revalidate Pending flag in Traffic Ops).
     1. If Updates were not queued and the script is running in syncds mode (the normal mode), exit.
-1. Get the config files from Traffic Ops, via atstccfg.
+1. Get the config files from Traffic Ops, via t3c-generate.
 1. Process CentOS Yum packages.
     1. These are specified via Parameters on the Server's Profile, with the Config File 'package', where the Parameter Name is the package name, and the Parameter Value is the package version.
     1. Uninstall any packages which are installed but whose version does not match.